Raising Social Security's Retirement Age

 What Are the Advantages of Raising the Retirement Age?

 Social Security would be made more sustainable over the next several generations because its costs would be lower.
-This is because benefits would be paid over a shorter period for those who delayed claiming or would be reduced more for those claiming before their FRA.
+This is because benefits would be paid over a shorter period for those who delayed claiming or would be otherwise reduced.
 Also, the longer people are in the work force, the more Social Security taxes they and their employers would be paying.
 How much Social Security costs would be lowered would depend on the specifics of how quickly and how high the FRA would be raised and how individual behaviors would change in response.

 Such a step could enhance equity across generations.
 Without a change in the FRA, future retirees would collect more benefits over their lifetimes than previous retirees because they would live more years in retirement.
 However, at the same time, if they stayed in the work force longer, they would also be paying Social Security taxes for more years.